1. Home

 3. Accolades

-Guggenheim employs a rigorous team-based approach to investing, founded on the principles of behavioral finance, which allows us to make better decisions and express our best ideas in actively managed fixed income portfolios.
-We believe that our disciplined investment process has resulted in a suite of award winning, actively managed fixed income portfolios.
+We believe our industry recognitions are a result of our rigorous team-based approach to investing, founded on the principles of behavioral finance, which allows us to make better decisions and express our best ideas in actively managed fixed income portfolios.

 Total Return Bond Fund